huttongrabiel/Bank/README.md

 ```

 # WARNING
-It does not work at all right now hahaha.
-I need to amalgamate all the pieces.
+It does not work at all right now, don't even bother cloning it.